Surgical Weight Management at OhioHealth

 You’ll also have a comprehensive medical evaluation to make sure bariatric surgery is appropriate and safe for you.
 This exam includes a review of your health history along with other tests, such as a complete blood count, lipid profile, thyroid studies, a chest X-ray and EKG.

 When your pre-operative evaluations and consultations are complete and your health insurance has been approved, you'll meet with your bariatric surgeon, Thomas Sonnanstine, MD or Nirav Rana, MD, or Thomas C. Robertson, MD, and nurse.
-During this two-hour pre-surgery consultation, your surgeon will explain your procedure in detail and give you specific instructions about how to prepare for the surgery.
+During this pre-surgery consultation, your surgeon will explain your procedure in detail and give you specific instructions about how to prepare for the surgery.
 You’ll have time to get answers to all your remaining questions.

 Research suggests that losing weight with bariatric surgery can reduce the risks for conditions such as diabetes and heart disease, and may even lower death rates for people with severe obesity.
 Choosing this surgery is an important decision, and you’ll have help evaluating your situation.
 Our free Surgical Weight Management Seminar can get you started.